 What is a Sales Activity?To effectively manage your sales reps and campaign performance, you need to know which sales activities and metrics to track and monitor.
 Sales activities are the day-to-day practices or operations performed by sales representatives.
-Quality sales activities have a direct correlation with business growth and pipeline opportunity, so it is important to focus on the right metrics.
+Quality sales activities have a direct correlation with business growth and pipeline opportunities, so it’s important to focus on the right metrics.
 At Superhuman Prospecting, we define a call activity in 3 aspects:

-- A dial, in an attempt to have a sales conversation with a decision-maker or stakeholder that has been identified prior to starting the cold call campaign.
+A dial, in an attempt to have a sales conversation with a decision-maker or stakeholder that has been identified prior to starting the cold call campaign.

 - A note with a minimum amount of 5 words.
 This allows our team to provide more value and gives us insight into every single attempted conversation.